-During the three-month periods ended March 31, 2022 and 2021, we granted performance stock units to certain of our executive officers which represent up to 109,178 and 128,883 shares of our common stock, respectively.
+During the three-month periods ended March 31, 2023 and 2022, we granted performance stock units which represent up to 301,230 and 109,178 shares of our common stock, respectively.
 Conversion of the performance stock units occurs at the end of the relevant performance periods, or one year after the agreement date, whichever is later.
-The conversion ratio is based upon attaining targeted levels of free cash flow ("FCF") and relative shareholder return as compared to the Russell 2000 Index ("rTSR"), as defined in the award agreements.
+The number of shares delivered upon vesting at the end of the performance periods are based upon performance against specified financial performance metrics and relative total shareholder return as compared to the Russell 2000 Index ("rTSR"), as defined in the award agreements.